Mental Health Services

 ► Group Home Placements;

 Call (414) 257-8095 for guidance on accessing SAIL services for yourself or someone else.
 Qualified mental health professionals may also refer an eligible individual by completing the SAIL referral form

 , available in the Forms section

 of this site.

 Individuals who are uninsured or indigent may access outpatient mental health treatment by contacting the BHD Access Clinic

 at (414) 257-7665.

 Wisconsin Supports Everyone's Recovery (WIser) Choice

 is Milwaukee County’s public alcohol and drug treatment and recovery service system.
-Partnerships with community partners have expanded the choice of providers for clinical treatment and recovery support services for eligible County residents.
-WIser Choice is open to County residents between the ages of 18-59 who have a history of alcohol or drug use, with priority given to families with children and pregnant women (regardless of age).
+Partnerships with community partners have expanded the choice of providers for clinical treatment and recovery support services for eligible individuals.
+WIser Choice is open to County residents ages 18-59 with a history of alcohol or drug use, with priority given to families with children and pregnant women (regardless of age).
 Individuals may access the WIser Choice system by visiting one of the Central Intake Units (CIU):